 More detailed course information is provided in the course website, which is accessible for all the registered students.

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

 Method of assessment

-- Wooldridge J (2000).
+- Wooldridge J (2010).
 Econometric Methods for Cross Section and Panel Data.
 MIT Press

 - Greene W (2006, 6th Edition).
 Econometric Analysis.
 Pearson-Prentice Hall.